If there is one thing that fuels fear and anxiety, it is uncertainty.

 Thanks to stimulus checks, unemployment benefits, and not being able to go out and spend as much as they used to, 68% of Americans claimed that they were earning more being unemployed than they did while working pre-Covid.
 The unemployment benefits ended in September 2019, but its effects carried on.

-Many people were able to save enough to start their own businesses.
-During the last two years, more than 10 million new business applications were filed, businesses that are now desperately searching for employees.
+Many people were able to save enough to start their businesses.
+During the last two years, more than 10 million new business applications were filed, companies that are now desperately searching for employees.

 The Trump administration tightened immigration laws then came Covid, which made immigrating to the U.S. even more difficult.
 This led to a drastic decrease in immigrant workers.
-In fact, post-Trump and Covid, the U.S. now has 2 million fewer immigrants than before.
+Post-Trump and Covid, the U.S. now has 2 million fewer immigrants than before.
 Not only was access to the U.S. one of the causes, but many immigrants went back home and never returned.

 Given that the birth rates in the U.S. have been falling for several years, and immigration was the most dominant source of population growth, the U.S. is now experiencing its slowest population growth since it was founded.